HOZHENWAI/SR-pytorch/README.md

 # What is it about?

 This project aims to implement various models for Image Super Resolution.
-Currently, only one model is available but hopefully more is to come.

 The features planned and provided are:
 - code to train from scratch a model in the hopefully more complete zoo, with an unified training framework